likecoin/LikeCoinButton-integration/web/README.md

 > For testing purpose, you may use `button.rinkeby.like.co` instead of `button.like.co`

-> In case of iframe sandbox, `allow-scripts`, `allow-same-origin`, `allow-popups` `allow-popups-to-escape-sandbox`, `allow-storage-access-by-user-activation` are needed for proper register/login functionality.
+> In case of iframe sandbox, `allow-scripts`, `allow-same-origin`, `allow-popups` `allow-popups-to-escape-sandbox`, `allow-top-navigation-by-user-activation`, `allow-storage-access-by-user-activation` are needed for proper register/login functionality.

 #### 2.2 Embed the [sample HTML](index.html) and replace `{{ src }}` with the embed URL into your HTML